wenzhuo727/wen/_publications/A dataset of winter wheat aboveground biomass in China during 2007–2015 based on data assimilation.md

 ---

 ## Abstract
-As a key variable to characterize the process of crop growth, the aboveground biomass (aGB) plays an important role in crop management and production.
+As a key variable to characterize the process of crop growth, the aboveground biomass (AGB) plays an important role in crop management and production.
 Process-based models and remote sensing are two important scientifc methods for crop AGB estimation.
 In this study, we combined observations from agricultural meteorological stations and county-level yield statistics to calibrate a process-based